polyswarm/microengine-webhooks-py/README.md

 ============= 4 passed, 4 warnings in 0.09s =============
 ```

-Now you have a working Engine that detacts EICAR as malware.
+Now you have a working Engine that detects EICAR as malware.

 ## Implementing your first engine